RafiaTalib/frontend-projects/README.md

 # frontend-projects
-This is my first Git practice project
+This is my first Git practice project.
+Author-Rafia Talib